Ultrafast Frustration-Breaking and Magnetophononic Driving of Singlet Excitations in a Quantum Magnet: Experiment

 Single crystals of SrCu$_2$(BO$_3$)$_2$ were grown using an optical floating-zone furnace (FZ-T-10000-H-IV-VP-PC, Crystal System Corp., Japan) with four 300 W halogen lamps as the heat source.
 The growth rate was 0.25 mm/h, with both feeding and seeding rods being rotated at approximately 15 rpm in opposite directions to ensure the homogeneity of the liquid; an argon atmosphere with 20\% oxygen was maintained at 5 bar during growth.
 The high structural quality and orientation of the resulting single crystal were confirmed by x-ray diffraction and the high magnetic quality (absence of impurities) by susceptibility measurements.
 The crystal was cut using a diamond wire saw and cleaved along the $a'b'$-plane to give a sample of dimensions 1$\times$3$\times$0.24 mm$^3$ that was used for the experiments.

 The THz-pump and optical-probe set-up is shown in Fig.~\ref{uqmfs1}(a) \cite{Vicario20}.
 The output of a 20 mJ, 55 fs, 800 nm Ti:sapphire laser was used to drive an optical parametric amplifier (OPA), which provides ultrashort, multi-mJ pulses \cite{Giorgianni19}.
 Single-cycle THz pulses were generated by optical rectification, using a crystal of DAST (4-N,N-dimethylamino-4'-N'-methyl-stilbazolium tosylate, from Rainbow Photonics), of the OPA signal at 1.5 $\mu$m.
 The OPA pulse energy of 3.2 mJ gave an NIR pump fluence at the crystal surface of approximately 5 mJcm$^{-2}$.
-Three low-pass filters, two with a 20 THz cut-off frequency and one with 10 THz, were used after the THz generation step to block the residual OPA beam, and gave an extinction ratio for the pump in excess of 10$^5$.
-For the pump pulses, an additional high-pass filter with a cut-off of 4.2 THz was used to drive the primary IR-active phonons while ensuring a negligible spectral weight at the frequency of the leading magnetic modes [Fig.~3(a) of the main text].
-To select the four different pump pulses shown in Fig.~4(c) of the main text, we used respectively a 2 THz low-pass filter, a 3 THz band-pass filter, a 4.2 THz high-pass filter coupled with a 6 THz low-pass filter, and a 6 THz band-pass filter.
+Three low-pass filters, two with a 20 THz cut-off frequency and one with 10 THz, were used after the THz generation step to block the residual OPA beam, and gave an extinction ratio for the pump in excess of 105.
+For the pump pulses, an additional high-pass filter with a cut-off of 4.2 THz was used to drive the primary IR-active phonons while ensuring a negligible spectral weight at the frequency of the leading magnetic modes [Fig.~\ref{uqmf3}(a)].
+To select the four different pump pulses shown in Fig.~\ref{uqmf4}(c), we used respectively a 2 THz low-pass filter, a 3 THz band-pass filter, a 4.2 THz high-pass filter coupled with a 6 THz low-pass filter, and a 6 THz band-pass filter.

 For the measurement of properties dependent on the pump strength, the THz electric field was tuned by three wire-grid polarizers.
 Peak electric fields were reached by tight focusing of the THz beam using three parabolic mirrors \cite{Giorgianni19}.
-To estimate the electric-field strength of the pump pulses shown in Fig.~1 of the main text, we apply the formula \cite{Thomson07}
+To estimate the electric-field strength of the pump pulses shown in Fig.~\ref{uqmf1}, we apply the formula \cite{Thomson07}

 where $z_0$ is the vacuum impedance and we measured (i) the THz energy per pulse, $E_p = 0.8$ $\mu$J, using a calibrated THz energymeter (Gentec THZ12D3S-VP-D0); (ii) the beam waist, $w = 92$ $\mu$m, obtained by a Gaussian fit of the beam profile [Fig.~\ref{uqmfs1}(b)], which was measured with a micro-bolometric THz camera (NEC IRV-T0830); (iii) the pulse duration, $\tau_{\rm FWHM} = 0.21$ ps, obtained from the FWHM of the Gaussian envelope fitting the temporal intensity waveform of the THz pump [Fig.~\ref{uqmfs1}(c)], which was taken as the square of the electric field measured at the sample position by electro-optic sampling in a 200 $\mu$m-thick (110) GaP crystal with a 50 fs, 800 nm gating pulse obtained as a fraction of the Ti:sapphire beam.
 Our estimated electric-field strength, $E_{\rm THz} = 3.2$ MVcm$^{-1}$, is similar to other values in recent literature \cite{Liu17,Agranat18}.